neondatabase/website/content/docs/reference/oauth-integration.md

 ### 3. Exchanging the authorization code for an access token

 You can now exchange the authorization code returned from the previous step for an access token.
-To do that, you will need to send a `POST` request to `https://oauth2.neon.tech/oauth2/token` with the following parameters:
+To do that, you need to send a `POST` request to `https://oauth2.neon.tech/oauth2/token` with the following parameters:

 - `client_id`
 - `redirect_uri`